UP210659/UP210659_CPP/U3/README.md

  _note: player 2 will always do "0"_
 3. Consider that if there are three in a line you win, it can be diagonal, horizontal or vertical
 ### _ERRORS_
+1. On the game board it does not specify that player 1 is "X" and player 2 is "0"
+  <br /><br /><br />
 [RETURN TO INDEX](#index)

 <h1 align="center">